aosabook/500lines/search-engine/README.md

 `segment_term_pathnames` may exit the iteration early, and so XXX currently leaks file descriptors in PyPy.

-And that's all there is to evaluating a query: the candidate postings for each query term, as (term, doc_id) tuples, are read by `read_tuples` from the chunks supplied by `segment_term_chunks`;
+And that’s all there is to evaluating a query: the candidate postings for each query term, as (term, doc_id) tuples, are read by `read_tuples` from the chunks supplied by `segment_term_chunks`;
-they're filtered by `segment_term_pathnames` to only the ones that really do pertain to the term;
+they’re filtered by `segment_term_pathnames` to only the ones that really do pertain to the term;
 the doc_ids from different segments are combined with `term_pathnames`;